sharils/awesome/README.md

 ## MacOS

 1. [Apostrophes and quotation marks](https://www.presentationzen.com/presentationzen/2009/08/apostrophes-and-quotation-marks.html "Presentation Zen: Apostrophes and quotation marks") - Type `⌥` + `⇧` + `]` for `’` to avoid escaping `'` (also using punctuation correctly).
-1. [Enable Translucent Dock Icons](https://osxdaily.com/2010/06/22/make-hidden-application-icons-translucent-in-the-dock/ "Enable Translucent Dock Icons") - Run `defaults write com.apple.Dock showhidden -bool YES; killall Dock`
+3. [Enable Translucent Dock Icons](https://osxdaily.com/2010/06/22/make-hidden-application-icons-translucent-in-the-dock/ "Enable Translucent Dock Icons") - Run `defaults write com.apple.Dock showhidden -bool YES; killall Dock`
+4. [How to type](https://www.howtotype.net/ "How to type") - How to type all kinds of symbols.
-1. [Install a specific version of a formula with homebrew](https://zoltanaltfatter.com/2017/09/07/Install-a-specific-version-of-formula-with-homebrew/ "Install a specific version of a formula with homebrew – Zoltan Altfatter – Software Engineer") - Use different versions of Elixir, Erlang, Lua, with just homebrew!
+5. [Install a specific version of a formula with homebrew](https://zoltanaltfatter.com/2017/09/07/Install-a-specific-version-of-formula-with-homebrew/ "Install a specific version of a formula with homebrew – Zoltan Altfatter – Software Engineer") - Use different versions of Elixir, Erlang, Lua, with just homebrew!
-1. [Is there a sort option for Launchpad?](https://discussions.apple.com/thread/250180547 "Is there a sort option for Launchpad? - Apple Community") - Run `defaults write com.apple.dock ResetLaunchPad -bool true; killall Dock` to sort built-in apps in LaunchPad.
+6. [Is there a sort option for Launchpad?](https://discussions.apple.com/thread/250180547 "Is there a sort option for Launchpad? - Apple Community") - Run `defaults write com.apple.dock ResetLaunchPad -bool true; killall Dock` to sort built-in apps in LaunchPad.
-1. Select word by word - Hold `⌥` then double tap on the trackpad and start dragging to select word by word
+7. Select word by word - Hold `⌥` then double tap on the trackpad and start dragging to select word by word
-1. Select line by line - Triple tap on the trackpad and start dragging to select line by line
+8. Select line by line - Triple tap on the trackpad and start dragging to select line by line
-1. Select a file path - Hold `⌘` and `⇧` then double tap to select a file path in the Terminal app
+9. Select a file path - Hold `⌘` and `⇧` then double tap to select a file path in the Terminal app
-1. Open a URL in terminal - Hold `⌘` then tap to open a URL in the Terminal app; also hold `fn` when mouse reporting is turned on.
+10. Open a URL in terminal - Hold `⌘` then tap to open a URL in the Terminal app; also hold `fn` when mouse reporting is turned on.
-1. [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps "GitHub - serhii-londar/open-source-mac-os-apps: 🚀 Awesome list of open source applications for macOS.") - Open source MacOS apps.
+11. [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps "GitHub - serhii-londar/open-source-mac-os-apps: 🚀 Awesome list of open source applications for macOS.") - Open source MacOS apps.

 ## Markdown